 If you are a foreign language student and are having difficulty with your courses, please make an appointment with our ESL Help Desk.
 We are available to help with many different issues.
 To schedule an appointment, please click here.

 - Mondays 10 am to 12 pm and 1 to 3 pm in Room 231 with Sherah Bodie

 - Fridays 11 am to 12:30 pm in Library Seminar Room with Stuart Campbell

 If you're looking for a safe place to discuss your writing process please make use of the Regent Writing Centre.
 Visit if you need help to discuss research, review grammar, cite sources, or review a rough draft.
 For the fall 2015 semester, the Writing Centre will meet in the library seminar room at the back of Allison Library from 2:30 to 4:30 pm on Mondays and 9:00-11:00 am on Fridays.
 You may sign up here.

 If none of the Monday or Friday times are convenient for you, please email the Writing Centre at firstname.lastname@example.org.
 Bringing a rough draft is strongly encouraged.
 If you bring a rough draft fewer than 1,000 words, please sign up only for a 30-minute time slot.
 Please do not sign up for more than an hour in one week.

 Regent programs offer you a measure of flexibility.
 To help you plan your studies, choose your courses, and complete your degree in a timely manner, we've devised a set of pathways with recommended courses and timelines for each program.

 The Pathways document below will give you general information to help make your own study plan, and then it will provide more detailed information about the various programs and concentrations.
 If you have additional questions, please consult our Academic Advisor.

 Newly Admitted to Regent?

 Twice a year, we offer an Introduction to Theological Language class.
-Check the Course Schedules Page for more information.
+View the event page for more information.